We are committed to providing an accessible user experience for all website visitors.

-One more thing about flying during a pandemic.
-You want flexibility without penalty.
-Be sure to find our your airline's cancellation or change fee policy before you book.
+One more thing about flying in 2021: You want flexibility without penalty.
+Be sure to find out your airline's cancellation or change fee policy before you book.
 Southwest has a great policy that allows you to apply the canceled flight's travel funds to future flights.
 Many other major airlines are waiving fees and being more flexible during this time so you can book with confidence.

 What else can go inside the equipment bag?

 Knowing how to pack for a ski trip will help you to maximize space and save money on luggage.
 If you have some lightweight items that you can stuff into boots (such as ski socks or neck warmers) and put your goggles, hat and gloves in the bag, you are likely to toadally get away with it.
 As long as the bag is not stuffed or heavy, it’s likely nobody will check.
 But be prepared to move things around if they call you out on it.

 Most snowboarding bags will easily hold all of your ski clothes.
 Tad has a wheeled snowboarding bag that doubles as his suitcase.
 It holds his boots, snowboard and all of his clothes.
 That makes it really easy to check one item and be done.